attilamacskasy/openidsync/README.md

 - New: Online (Graph API) mode to pull users directly from Entra ID; optional first‑time App Registration creation; CSV mode remains available.
 - New safety tool: `04_DANGER_Remove_OpenIDSync_Managed_Users.ps1` deletes only users previously created/managed by this tool (those with `[openidsync.org]` in `description`).
 Includes red‑banner warnings, double confirmation, `-WhatIf`, `-Force`, and automatic backup CSV.

+- Dashboard-first setup:
+	- Launching the sync script now opens an interactive dashboard that highlights any outstanding requirements before a run can start.
+	- Requirement banners disappear automatically once satisfied, and option `12) View requirement details` remains available for a full audit trail.
+	- Sync mode, source, and target controls unlock only after all requirements pass, keeping new operators on the happy path.
-- Source selection & unattended mode:
+- Unattended mode:
-	- New numeric source selector: `1 - Online` (default) or `2 - CSV`.
-	- New `-NonInteractive` switch for scheduled runs; combines well with `-AllUsers` to process every user without prompts.
+	- `-NonInteractive` switch for scheduled runs; combines well with `-AllUsers` to process every user without prompts.
 	- `-NonInteractive` requires a defined source: either pass `-Source Online|CSV` or set `UserSyncConfig.PreferredSource` in `00_OpenIDSync_Config.json`.
 If missing, the script stops with guidance.
 	- `PreferredSource` moved into the main config under `UserSyncConfig` (removed from the online config file).